storybookjs/addon-svelte-csf/README.md

     ...
   ],
   ...
-}
+};
 ```
 Restart your Storybook server for the changes to take effect.

 ## 🐓 Usage

 > [!NOTE]
-> The documentation here does not cover all of Storybook's features, only the aspects that are specific to the addon and Svelte CSF.
+> This documentation only covers Storybook features specific to this addon.
 We recommend that you familiarize yourself with Storybook's core concepts at <https://storybook.js.org/docs>.

-The [`examples`](./examples/) directory contains examples describing each feature of the addon.
-The [`Button.stories.svelte` example](./examples/Button.stories.svelte) is a good one to get started with.
-[The Storybook with all the examples is published on Chromatic here](https://next--667492d3e52064f1d418ec95.chromatic.com).
+> [!NOTE]

-Svelte CSF stories files must always have the `.stories.svelte` extension.
+> Svelte CSF stories files must always have the `.stories.svelte` extension.

 ### Defining the meta